andreasnicolaou/ngx-copy-to-clipboard/README.md

 ![GitHub package.json version](https://img.shields.io/github/package-json/v/andreasnicolaou/ngx-copy-to-clipboard)
 ![NPM Downloads](https://img.shields.io/npm/dm/%40andreasnicolaou%2Fngx-copy-to-clipboard)

-## Why is there a need Copy to clipboard?
+## Why Is Copy to Clipboard Useful?

 > The **ngxCopyToClipboard** directive provides a seamless way for users to quickly copy content without the need to manually select or retype it.
 This is especially useful in forms, code snippets, confirmation flows, and other UI/UX scenarios where content needs to be reused.